airswap/airswap-about/technology/makers.md

 ## HTTP vs WebSocket

 If a URL is HTTPS, it implies that the server supports the latest RFQ protocol at that endpoint.
 If a URL is WebSocket (`wss`) then the server communicates its supported protocols upon connnection.
-See the `initialize` method of the [Request for Quote](protocols.md#rfq) and [Last Look](protocols.md#last-look) protocols for details.
-WebSocket servers can support both RFQ and Last Look protocols.
+See the `setSupportedProtocols` method of the [Request for Quote](protocols.md#rfq) and [LastLook](protocols.md#last-look) protocols for details.
+WebSocket servers can support both RFQ and LastLook protocols.

 ## Getting Started

 Getting started is as easy as standing up a JSON-RPC web server and adding its URL to the Registry.

-- Servers generally implement the [RFQ](request-for-quote.md) protocol.
+- Servers generally implement the [RFQ](protocols.md) protocol.
 - You can debug your server with the [CLI](makers.md#debugging-with-the-cli).
 - When ready, add your server [to the Registry](makers.md#adding-to-the-registry).